forrestlmj/javaLearn/Algorithms/courses/baricourse/baricourse/Readme.md

 ### Lesson 2.1.4:
 ### Lesson 2.1.5:
 ### Lesson 2.1.6:
+### Lesson 2.2 Masters Theorem Decreasing Function
+**The masters theorem is crucial important, Abdul said that you should write this down at least one time to understand this.
+Otherwise, you can't understant it just by watching.**
 ## Chapter 3 Greedy method
 ## Chapter 4 Dynamic programming
 ## Chapter 5 Graph Traversals